simonrowe/phoenix-dashboard/data-aggregator/README.md

 0 0 6 * * *  (run every day at 6am)
 ```

 n.b.
-This should run after the collectors have finished sending data to injestion microservice.
+This should run after the collectors have finished sending data to ingestor microservice.

 This microservice is also responsible for generating the db schema.
 For this we are using flyway and all scripts can be found underneath src/main/resources/db/migration.